solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.1 =
-* **Bug fix:** Add exclude and share lock for local geolocation DBs to prevent potential fatal error.
+* **Bug fix:** Add lock mechanism for local geolocation DBs to avoid potential fatal error.
-* **Improvement:** Add self blocking prevention with the same IP address used login attempts.
+* **Improvement:** Add self blocking prevention potentially caused by login attempts with the same IP address of logged in user.
-* **New feature:** Add "**Installation information**" button to make it easy to subscribe issues at support forum.
+* **New feature:** Add "**Installation information**" button to make it easy to submit an issue at support forum.

 = 3.0.0 =
 * **New feature:** Add the function of blocking on front-end.